 Common tax credits

 Child and Dependent Care Credit.
 If you have kids under 13 or care for someone else who can’t care for themselves, you can claim a credit for part of the cost of their care when you’re working (or looking for work).
-You can claim a credit for somewhere between 20–35% of the first $3,000 in expenses ($6,000 if you have two or more children).
+You can claim a credit for up to 50% of the first $8,000 in expenses ($16,000 if you have two or more children).
 This one is now fully refundable.

 American Opportunity Tax Credit.
 Students enrolled at least half-time in college can claim a credit of up to $2,500 per year for the first four years of school.
 If your MAGI is more than $80,000 as a single filer ($160,000 for married filing jointly), you may not qualify for part or all of the credit.

 Lifetime Learning Credit.
 There’s no limit on the number of years you can claim this one, and the income thresholds are the same as the American Opportunity Tax Credit.